NadaAdem/Supervised-Learning-Using-SAS/README.md

  I will consider recurrence-event is position, because it is important to recurrence -event have less negative (FN).
 There  ML algorithm missed 62 people who has tumors.

 ## Change the grow algorithm to “gini” and recompute the metrics from question 2.
 Does entropy build a more accurate classifier or gini?
-(5 points)
 ```
 proc import
 /* out keyword is used to name a table*/